Ava and SSD Delancey 2

 Attention

-We are still accepting application requests for consideration for veteran placements, facility dog applicants, and children between the ages of 5 and 11 applying for a companion dog.
+We are still accepting application requests for consideration for veteran placements.

 If you are currently an SSD assistance or facility dog Partner in need of a successor dog, please contact Partner Services at [email protected] for additional information.